-Belgium is one of the smallest EU member states and one of the most densely populated countries in Europe with a population of over 11 million (2015).
+Belgium is one of the smallest EU member states (with a landmass less than half the size of Tasmania) and one of the most densely populated countries in Europe with a population of over 11 million (2015).
 The capital of Belgium, Brussels, is home to the European Union (EU) and NATO.

 System of government

-Belgium is divided into three regional government areas.
-Flanders comprises mainly Dutch speakers while Wallonia is French speaking.
+Belgium is divided into three regional government areas, the Flemish, Walloon and Brussels-Capital regions.
+The Flemish region comprises mainly Dutch speakers while the Walloon region is French speaking.
 The Brussels-Capital Region has bilingual status.
 A small German-speaking community also exists.
 Significant power has been devolved to the regions and they retain jurisdiction over a wide range of policy areas, including economic, industrial policy, transport and public works.
-Education and other 'cultural issues' are devolved to three community councils that have similar levels of authority to regional governments.
+Education and other 'cultural issues' are devolved to community councils, in the Walloon and Brussels-Capital regions, that have similar levels of authority to regional governments.
 These are divided along linguistic, not geographic, lines representing the Dutch, French and German speaking populations.

-A critical issue facing the Belgian federal government in recent years has been the political and cultural divisions between the Dutch-speaking region of Flanders and francophone Wallonia.
+A critical issue facing the Belgian federal government in recent years has been the political and cultural divisions between the Dutch-speaking Flemish region and francophone Walloon.